phalcon-orphanage/docs/en/application-micro.md

 <a name='middleware-events'></a>
 ## Events in Middleware
-The [events](#events) that are triggered for our application also trigger inside a class that implements the `Phalcon\Mvc\Micro\MiddlewareInterface`.
+The [events](#events) that are triggered for our application also trigger inside a class that implements the [Phalcon\Mvc\Micro\MiddlewareInterface](api/Phalcon_Mvc_Micro_MiddlewareInterface).
 This offers great flexibility and power for developers since we can interact with the request process.

 <a name='middleware-events-api'></a>
 ### API example